ntemple/Shortcodes-for-Joomla/README.md

+This is an implementation of Wordpress shortcodes inside the Joomla 1.5 framework as a plugin.

+Installation

 1. In your Joomla! installation, login to the back-end and navigate to Extensions | Install / Uninstall

 2. Go to shortcode project on github to get the latest download link, copy the download link, adding /shortcode.zip to the end of the url.
 Copy & paste the link into the “Install from URL” field.